encode/django-rest-framework/docs/community/third-party-packages.md

 * [fast-drf] - A model based library for making API development faster and easier.
 * [django-requestlogs] - Providing middleware and other helpers for audit logging for REST framework.
 * [drf-standardized-errors][drf-standardized-errors] - DRF exception handler to standardize error responses for all API endpoints.
+* [drf-api-action][drf-api-action] - uses the power of DRF also as a library functions

 [cite]: http://www.software-ecosystems.com/Software_Ecosystems/Ecosystems.html
 [cookiecutter]: https://github.com/jpadilla/cookiecutter-django-rest-framework